getsentry/sentry-docs/src/wizard/android/index.md

 type: framework
 ---

-> Using Jetpack Compose?
-Try out our new [Jetpack Compose](https://docs.sentry.io/platforms/android/configuration/integrations/jetpack-compose/) integration.
->
-> This feature is available starting from version `6.10.0` of the [Sentry Android SDK](https://docs.sentry.io/platforms/android/).
-It automatically adds a breadcrumb and starts a transaction for each navigation or user interaction event.
->
-> Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-java/issues/new?assignees=&labels=Platform%3A+Android%2CType%3A+Bug&template=bug_report_android.yml).

 ## Integrating the SDK

 Sentry captures data by using an SDK within your application’s runtime.
 These are platform-specific and allow Sentry to have a deep understanding of how your app works.